LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D0-OverviewAndAnnouncements.md

 ### Changes Since Mari's Videos Were Made

-- This week's lab was lab 5 but is now lab 6&mdash;Bookmarker version 2 and Weather app.
+- This week's lab, lab 6, bookmarker version 2 and a weather app, were lab 5 when Mari made the video.

 ## Next Week

-### Term Project
+### Start the Term Project

 Next week, week 8, you will start your term project.
 But this week you should decide what your project will be.
 [Read the requirements here](../Labs/TermProject/CS233JS_ProjectRequirements.html).